theschitz/CarparkStatsAPI/README.md

 ### Query Parameters

-At least one uery parameter must be sent.
-This is
+At least one query parameter must be sent.
+The simplest would be 'limit'.

 |Parameter      |Type       |Description|
 |---------------|-----------|-----------|